psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 1. The value of these claims in the JSON payload shall be as follows:
     * `request_uri` : The request URI corresponding to the request object posted.
     * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
     * `iss` : A JSON string that represents the issuer identifier of the authorization server as defined in [RFC7519].
-When pure OAuth 2.0 is used, the value is the redirection URI.
-When OpenID Connect is used, the value is the issuer value of the authorization server.
+The value MUST be the issuer URL of the AS as defined in [8414].
     * `exp` : A JSON number that represents the expiry time of the request URI as defined in [RFC7519].

 The following is an example of such a response: